Tag Archives: Dave Bloomquist

 “I bought a used car,” Arunas said.

 It was parked in the back next to the nerve-wracking back stairs.
 The stairs were sketchy.
-Going up and down them felt like it might be the last time all the time as they twitched and shook and seemed on the verge of yanking themselves off the brick façade.
+Going up and down them always felt like it might be the last time as they twitched and shook and seemed on the verge of yanking themselves off the brick façade.
 I avoided them whenever I could.

 I didn’t know, but I nodded agreement keeping my distance from the car.
 It looked like a soul mate to the stairs.
 It was pock-marked with rust and seemed like it might fall apart any second.